 Welcome to the Public Health Education Group

-Public Health teaching in the Clinical School is led by the Improving Health Teaching team which sit in the University Department of Public Health and Primary Care.
+Public Health teaching in the Clinical School is led by the Public Health Education Group which sit in the University Department of Public Health and Primary Care.

-The Improving Health team are responsible for the development and delivery of the Public Health teaching for the pre-clinical (years 1 -3) and clinical medical students (years 4, 5 and 6) at the University of Cambridge.
+The Public Health Education Group are responsible for the development and delivery of the Public Health teaching for the pre-clinical (years 1 -3) and clinical medical students (years 4 -6) at the University of Cambridge.

 The clinical course covers the breadth of public health including the wider determinants of health, health improvement, health protection and health services.
 The aim is to ensure all students understand a population approach to health and the importance of this to their future role as a doctor.

-- Director of Improving Health: Dr Anne Swift
+- Director of Public Health Teaching: Dr Anne Swift

-- Assistant Director of Improving Health: Dr James Smith
+- Assistant Director in Public Health Teaching: Dr James Smith